super-snussy/Adobe-Photoshop-and-Animate/README.md

 Sorry the github page was deleted by user "targing".
-Reason:"Not legal files" ErrorCode: 144
+Reason:"Torrent files"